FreeAndFair/ColoradoRLA/docs/20_RunBook.md

 ### What the RLA Tool Does Not Do

-Although the RLA process requires Counties to generate and preserve a Summary Results Report and a Results File Export, the RLA Tool does not interact with these files in any way.
-Nor does the RLA Tool aid in any way with the CVR Export Verification required by the RLA process.
+Although the rules governing the RLA requires Counties to generate and preserve a Summary Results Report and a Results File Export, the RLA Tool does not interact with these particular files in any way.
+Nor does the RLA Tool
+aid the CVR Export Verification required by the rules.
+These processes and files are not discussed in this Run Book.

 While the RLA Tool does provide for upload of the hashed Ballot Manifest, the hashed CVR file and their hashes, the RLA Tool does not provide a hashing utility.

-The RLA Tool does not provide any support for chain of custody logs.
-Nor does it provide any guidance for ballot interpretation.
+The current version of the RLA Tool does not provide any support for chain of custody logs.
+Nor does it provide any rules or suggestions for
+interpretation of the marks on any particular ballot.

 ## For Secretary of State Users